 Update demographic information and retry

-Accessing GP Connect Data
+Access GP Connect data

 Once successfully linked, users can view: